-RSA Support Advisors will:
+In addition to complying with the Code of Conduct, RSA Support Advisors will:

-- ☑ Give full, accurate and truthful information to veterans, ex-service persons and their families in relation to pensions, benefits and services. - ☑ Act only on the veteran's, ex-service person's or dependant's instructions in relation to action to be taken in respect of an application for pensions, benefits or access to services. - ☑ Have regard for the privacy of the veterans and ex-service persons, their families and ensure that proper authorities to contact outside agencies are obtained. - ☑ Keep personal information secure and not disclose such information to others without express consent. - ☑ Ensure that all contact with members of the veteran and ex-service communities, staff of government agencies, providers of services and the general public is conducted in a respectful and professional manner.
+- ☑ Give full, accurate and truthful information to veterans, ex-service persons and their families in relation to pensions, benefits and services. - ☑ Act only on the veteran's, ex-service person's or dependent's instructions in relation to action to be taken in respect of an application for pensions, benefits or access to services. - ☑ Have regard for the privacy of the veterans and ex-service persons, their families by keeping their personal information secure and not disclosing such information to others without express consent. - ☑ Ensure that all contact with members of the veteran and ex-service communities, staff of government agencies, providers of services and the general public is conducted in a respectful and professional manner. - ☑ Encourage veterans and ex-service persons, their families and others to give full, accurate, truthful and relevant information when applying for pensions, entitlements and support services. - ☑ Ensure that all available relevant details and documents are submitted with applications for entitlements and services. - ☑ Promote the interests of the veterans and ex-service communities by communicating openly and honestly with Veterans' Affairs New Zealand, and other service providers, and by complying with requests for information. - ☑ Only undertake work to the level of their knowledge and expertise.

-- ☑ Encourage veterans and ex-service persons, their families and others to give full, accurate, truthful and relevant information when applying for pensions, entitlements and support services. - ☑ Ensure that all available relevant details and documents are submitted with applications for entitlements and services. - ☑ Promote the interests of the veterans and ex-service communities by communicating openly and honestly with Veterans' Affairs New Zealand, and other service providers, and by complying with requests for information. - ☑ Only undertake work to the level of their knowledge and expertise. - ☑ Maintain and expand their knowledge base by attending training and information seminars and by seeking advice from relevant persons and organizations, for example, RSA District Support Advisor, RNZRSA National Manager Support Services, Veterans' Affairs New Zealand or Work and Income New Zealand.
+☑ Maintain and expand their knowledge base by attending training and information seminars and by seeking advice from relevant persons and organizations, for example, RSA District Support Advisor, RNZRSA National Manager Support Services, Veterans' Affairs New Zealand or Work and Income New Zealand.

 By signing this document, I acknowledge that I understand the RSA code of ethics, and how it affects my role as a Support Advisor for the RSA.
 I will abide by this code of ethics in my position as a RSA Support Advisor in the day to day conduct of my role and agree to its statutes.

-Name of RSA Support Advisor:
+Name of RSA:

+Support Advisor Name:

+Phone Number:

+Email:

 Signature of RSA Support Advisor: Date:

 Name of District Support Manager:

 Signature of District Support Manager: Date: